mawicks/mvarch/README.md

-# Deep Volatility Models (for stock prices)
+# Multivariate Volatility Models (ARCH) for stock prices and other time series)

-This package uses convolutional neural networks (implemented in PyTorch) to train mixture models to model the volatility of stock prices.
+This package uses a simple model for multivariate (and univariate) volatility (ARCH) models

-A single model is trained on a number of different stock symbols.
-Internally, an embedding is learned for each symbol.
-In other words, a convolutional neural network learns general features of time series of daily returns that predict the volatilty along with an embedding that tunes the result for different symbolsl.

 ## Motivation

+A number of multivariate volatility models exist in the literature (DCC, VECC, BEKK,  etc.).
+This package uses a general specification that includes a number of common models.
+Using this package you can generate either a DCC model or a BEKK model.

-The volatility of stock returns changes daily.
-The models produced by this package predict the *distribution* of the log returns for the next trading date.
+The model predicts the *distribution* of the log returns for the next trading date.
 The actual turn is virtually impossible to predict, but predicting the distribution of return has several uses: